aodix85/dulldull/README.md

 - Enable the new site by creating a symlink to the sites-enabled directory using **ln -s /etc/nginx/sites-available/mywebsite.com /etc/nginx/sites-enabled/** replacing *mywebsite.com* with your website name
 - Remove the softlink to the default Nginx webpage using **rm /etc/nginx/sites-enabled/default**
-   > **Note:** If you see the default Nginx webserver page then you have likely skipped this step
+   > **NOTE:** If you see the default Nginx webserver page then you have likely skipped this step
 - Test the configuration for any syntax errors and reload Nginx using **nginx -t && systemctl reload nginx**
 - Copy the website files from this repository to the */var/www/mywebsite.com* directory in Ubuntu
-   > **Note:** There are several ways to get the files onto Ubuntu.
+   > **NOTE:** There are several ways to get the files onto Ubuntu.
 If using Cockpit Navigator from within Cockpit you can go to *Navigator* in the menu on the left hand side and simply drag and drop the index.html, sw.js, manifest.json, favicon.png, FiraMono-Regular.ttf, and RobotoSlab-Regular.ttf files into the window.
 You can also put them on to a file share and use wget to pull them over.
 You can use **nano /var/www/mywebsite.com/index.html** to create a new file called *index.html* within the */var/www/mywebsite.com* directory and can copy and paste the contents if the index file in to it, and you can do the same for sw.js and manifest.json, but note that as the .png and .ttf files are not text files you will not be able to create a blank file and add those contents that way.

 From here, any changes that you need to make should be followed by the command **nginx -t && systemctl reload nginx** and you should reboot occasionally to ensure that your changes will survive reboot and that the webserver will come up on reboot.

 TTF files can be found at [Google Fonts](https://fonts.google.com/) but if you change the fonts, make sure that you have updated the index.html file accordingly.

+**_NOTE: I will mention this one last time in case you did not already read this above, you MUST use HTTPS to host this site or it will NOT be a secure way to use it and could be vulnerable to an AITM attack!
+Test results MUST be considered invalid if this is hosted on a non-HTTPS site.
+I do not take ANY responsibility for the misuse of this PWA in any way._**

 **Other license information:**